Joker (2000 film)

+The plot revolved around a broke circus company whose owner has promised his daughter's hand to Babu, a clown who supervises the circus.
+However, things change when new member Sudheer Misra arrives.
+Joker was the last film appearance of Bahadoor.
+The film was a commercial success at the box office.

 Plot

-Royal Circus, owned by Govindan, is on rocks.
-With the help of his manager Khader, Govindan just manages to run the company, though not in a satisfactory manner.
+Royal Circus, owned by Govindan, is on the rocks.
+With the help of his manager, Khader, Govindan just manages to run the company, though not in a satisfactory manner.
 All the members of the troupe live as a family, sharing intimate bonds of love and camaraderie.
 Abookka, once a clown, has turned insane.
-As he still insists on putting up the make-up and entering the ring, he is caged, when the show goes on.
-Babu, the favourite of the troupe is the clown of Royal Circus.
+As he still insists on putting on the make-up and entering the ring, he is caged when the show goes on.
+Babu, the favourite of the troupe, is the clown of Royal Circus.
 Abooka has trained him to become the perfect clown.
-And he has learned the perfect art of masking his sorrows behind the clown's ever laughing mask.
+And he has learned the perfect art of masking his sorrows behind the clown's ever-laughing mask.
 He has been there in the troupe ever since his childhood, looking after the other children, especially Govindan's daughter Kamala.

 Govindan has always been saying that Babu is to be his heir and is to marry Kamala.
-And of course Babu, deep in his heart, has feelings of love for Kamala.
-The movie takes a turn when Sudheer Misra, the young son of Padmini, a former member of the troupe makes his entry into the camp.
-Sudheer's arrival marks the beginnings of change.
+And of course, Babu, deep in his heart, has feelings of love for Kamala.
+The movie takes a turn when Sudheer Misra, the young son of Padmini, a former member of the troupe, makes his entry into the camp.
+Sudheer's arrival marks the beginning of change.
 He steers the company out of its crisis and gives it a new form and name as New Royal Circus.

 Sudheer falls in love with Kamala instantly, but Kamala disagrees to marry him.
 Babu loves Kamala a lot but is ready to sacrifice Kamala for the good of the troupe and its members.
-Vanaja, a performer in the team was earlier betrayed by Sudheer.
-She decides not to let Sudheer ruin the life of Kamala and Babu.
+Vanaja, a performer in the team, was earlier betrayed by Sudheer.
+She decides not to let Sudheer ruin the lives of Kamala and Babu.
 Sudheer wants to have revenge on Babu since Kamala loves him.
 But towards the end, Sudheer decides to forget Kamala and have Vanaja back in his life.
-But Vanaja unaware of this, creates an accident during the Trapeze, killing Sudheer.
+But Vanaja, unaware of this, creates an accident during the Trapeze, killing Sudheer.
 Babu and Kamala are united in the end.